 Australia’s March Towards Electric Vehicles

-Although the project originally called for the installation of 18 electric chargers, technical difficulties have delayed the station at Helensvale until April.
-It is set to be installed after the Gold Coast’s Commonwealth Games.
+Although the project initially called for the installation of 18 electric chargers, technical difficulties have delayed the station at Helensvale until April.
+The installation of the chargers is scheduled after the Gold Coast’s Commonwealth Games.

 Nonetheless, even a small electric sedan can close the 98-kilometre distance between Brisbane and the next closest charging facility in Tugun.